 Workspaces with aiR for Review installed can be archived and restored using the ARM application.

-When archiving, check Include Extended Workspace Data under Extended Workspace Data Options.
+When archiving in ARM, check Include Extended Workspace Data under Extended Workspace Data Options.
 If this option is not checked during the archive process, the aiR for Review features in the restored workspace will not be fully functional.
 If this happens, you will need to manually reinstall aiR for Review in the restored workspace.

 For more information on using ARM, see ARM Overview.